STAGE 6 – MAWDESLEY TO PARBOLD

 A map of Stage 6 can be found below courtesy of Ordnance Survey maps.
 You can subscribe yourself using this link, https://osmaps.ordnancesurvey.co.uk, which will enable you to import the GPX file which can be downloaded below.

 To download the GPX file for this stage click on the link above.

 Continue along the main road until you meet Dark Lane on the right.
 Follow this for about a mile until you reach a T junction.
-On the way, note the interesting church architecture of St Pauls and St Michael’s – half house (rectory) half church – and good views of the tree clad Harrock Hill ahead.
+On the way, note the interesting church architecture of St Peter and St Paul – half house (rectory) half church – and good views of the tree clad Harrock Hill ahead.

 Pass through the pedestrian path to the side of the gate and then follow the narrow walled track to the summit.
 On your left you will see a metal gate with a style of sorts, which is the continuation of the route but before that lets take a small detour to the remains of a windmill.
 I have tried to research the history of the windmill but with little success, other than the fact that it was destroyed by fire in 1880.
 I can only assume that it was linked to the corn mill in Anderton’s Mill, which also had a windmill.
 Anderton’s cottage dates back to 1799.
 The views from the windmill are unfortunately largely obscured by trees these days but you can see why the windmill would have been sited here with winds blowing across the Lancashire plain from the Irish Sea with no interruption.
 The basement of the windmill is set into quarried sandstone and appears to have allowed access directly into the windmill by cart to carry the corn to, and the flour from, the mill, presumably back down into Anderton’s Mill.